Crystalbrook Bailey Feature Artist, Nigel Perera

 Meet the artist

 Nigel Perera is a Cairns based artist with a love for his craft.
 The Sri-Lankan born artist studied pottery at Cairns TAFE and within his first year was taking on contracts as a production potter.
 Throughout his career, Perera has worked on a number of projects and jobs creating large scale thrown pots for island resorts, a niche that combined his love for the artform with his location, Tropical North Queensland.
 As Perera progresses his skills on the wheel, he enjoys experimenting with new techniques, from the wheel through to the kiln.

 Other key dates

-Artwork from the exhibition are available for sale.
-Customer is responsible for packaging and postage cost.
+Artwork from the exhibition are available for sale here.

 Crystalbrook Collection acknowledges the Traditional Custodians of the land we live, work, and stand on.
 We acknowledge their continuing living culture, connection to land, waters and community, and extend our respect to Elders both past and present and upcoming future leaders.